 violet flowers come every summer and turn to green fruit.

-fruit.
 Will take some shade.
 Likes well drained soil and some water in summer but will deal with the cold better in winter if left dry.
 Try it in containers or even hanging rev 3/2013-Suzy Brooks gracilis fragilis THIMBLE CACTUS kindly spines mature madness a tidy, clumping species with form-fitting white spines that are easy to touch.
 The nodular branch tips break off and root easily, and as plants mature they usually look like an amazing mound of tiny white knobs.
 Pale creamy yellow flowers bloom in late winter and spring.
 Easy to grow, becoming an ever-wider each year and reliably forming a nice specimen with age.
 Sun or part shade, water when dry from spring through fall.
 USDA zone 9.
 Central Mexico.

 geminispina very nice cluster now that's nice! a white-spined clumper that has red fruit ringing the top after magenta flowers have done their job.
 Sun, good drainage, and a winter rest from water and you can add this beauty to your collection.
 Sunset zones 21-24/USDA 10. rev 6/2012-Suzy Brooks